AstroMao/StreamVualt/README.md

 # Stream Vault

-A simple video streaming platform with UUID-based URLs for secure video sharing.
+A secure video streaming platform with UUID-based URLs for private video sharing.

 ## Overview

 Stream Vault is a lightweight video streaming platform that allows you to:

-- Upload and manage video content
+- Upload and manage video content in multiple formats
 - Stream videos using HLS (HTTP Live Streaming)
 - Share videos via UUID-based URLs instead of exposing file paths
-- Manage videos through a simple admin interface.
+- Manage videos through a simple authenticated interface

 This project is designed to be simple yet functional, focusing on the core features needed for video streaming without unnecessary complexity.